JPASTORPM/WTS-project/README.md

 ![Fig. Scheme](https://github.com/JPASTORPM/WTS-project/blob/master/Results/Fig.%20Scheme.png)

 > _Scheme of Constructed wetland of the horizontal sub-superficial flow for wastewater treatment (A: Pennisetum and Control).
-Images of the substrate and piezometers in both systems (B-C: Pennisetum; and D-E: Control)._
+Images of the substrate and piezometers in both systems (B-C: Pennisetum; D-E: Control; D: CW-HSF design perspective)._

 ### Exemples